Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 UltraQC offers two ways of getting a containerized setup running:

-1. A single Docker container containing UltraQC with a Gunicorn WSGI HTTP server
+1. A single Docker container containing UltraQC with Uvicorn ASGI HTTP server
 2. A Docker Compose stack containing the UltraQC container, a Postgres container and a NGINX container

 .. _ultraqc_docker_container: